Lucius G. Tong: Political career

-Tong was elected mayor of South Bend, Indiana in 1878 on the Republican Party ticket, succeeding Republican Alexander N. Thomas.
+Tong was elected mayor of South Bend, Indiana, in 1878 on the Republican Party ticket, succeeding Republican Alexander N. Thomas.
 Tong defeated Democratic Party candidate Dwight Deming by a tally of 1262 to 1140 votes.
 While mayor, he had the opportunity to meet U.S. president Rutherford B. Hayes during a brief stop of the president in South Bend.
 Tong served one term as mayor, losing his bid for re-election in 1880 to Democrat Levi J. Ham by a tally of 1317 to 1076 votes.
 Although he was mentioned as a possible candidate for mayor in 1888, he never held any other political office.
 A newspaper history written more than 25 years after his term as mayor noted that Tong's "administration was noted for the great amount of routine business disposed of in a given time," and that Tong "wasted no time with talk that was not directly to the point ... being of methodical habits he wanted to see the budget cleaned up at each session."
 Mayor Tong was largely responsible for securing for the city "Heck's addition," the tract of land now known as Howard Park (used at the time for dumping purposes).
 Notable legislation that was considered by the city council during Tong's service as mayor involved the paving of several streets in South Bend with cedar blocks, rather than clay bricks.

 Banking

 Tong was elected a trustee of the St. Joseph County Savings Bank in 1878, was appointed Vice President in 1880, secretary (also known as “cashier”) in May 1882, and treasurer in 1904.
 He was appointed secretary-treasurer of the St. Joseph Loan and Trust Co. when it was organized in 1900.

-In 1904 he was elected president of the newly formed South Bend Clearing House Association, organized to facilitate business between the city’s financial institutions.
+In 1904 he was elected president of the newly formed South Bend Clearing House Association, organized to facilitate business between the city's financial institutions.

 In late 1907 Tong suffered a nervous breakdown which was attributed to the nationwide financial crisis known as the Panic of 1907.
-He died on April 12, 1908 in South Bend.
+He died on April 12, 1908, at his home at 207 South Scott Street in South Bend.
 He was buried at Cedar Grove Cemetery in Notre Dame, Indiana.

 Personal life

 Tong was a founding member of the St. Joseph Total Abstinence Society (a temperance group organized in 1874 for young Catholic men), the South Bend branch of the Land League (organized to provide support to the “oppressed tenantry of Ireland”), and the local chapter of the League of American Wheelmen (established in 1890 to promote cycling).
 He also served as the first president of the Municipal Voters' League of South Bend (intended to promote good government).

-Tong married Bridget Cecilia Ball in Lafayette, Indiana on September 8, 1873.
+Tong married Bridget Cecilia Ball, daughter of James Ball, of Lafayette, Indiana, on September 8, 1873.
 She was a native of Ireland and the daughter of a prominent wholesale grocer in Lafayette.
 They were the parents of eight children, six of whom survived to adulthood.